 However, the reality is that accidents happen but knowing why, where, and when collisions occur can go a long way in avoiding them.

 Find your best car insurance rate by comparing car insurance quotes from 30+ providers in a single search.
 Start saving today!

 Why car accidents happen

 Collisions are mostly avoidable.
-The Traffic Injury Research Foundation estimates that 90% of all road crashes are the result of human error.
+The Traffic Injury Research Foundation estimates that 90% of all road crashes result from human error.

 Human error, however, includes poor decisions.
 Following too closely, speeding, driving while distracted or impaired, ignoring traffic signals or signs, and refusing to yield right-of-way are all decisions that can easily lead to a collision.
-Despite the common phrase, “rules are made to be broken”, this is not the case when you’re driving.
+Despite the common phrase, “rules are made to be broken,” this is not the case when you are driving.

 Where collisions happen

 Whatever the error in judgement that led to the collision, car accidents are most common at an intersection, according to Transport Canada’s National Collision Database (NCDB).
 Whether it is where two roads meet or where there’s an entrance (or exit) to a parking lot or driveway, 48% of accidents happen when drivers are potentially turning.